swig-fortran/flibcpp/doc/modules/vector.rst

 removes a specific vector index or range of indices. ``clear`` removes all elements.
 Finally, ``set`` sets the value of an element at a given index.

-.. important:: Unlike the C++ version of this class, **all vectors in flibcpp use 1-offset indexing**.
+.. important:: Unlike the C++ version of this class, **all vectors in Flibcpp use 1-offset indexing**.
 This means that ``v%get(1)`` is the same as the C++ ``v[0]``: it returns the first element (i.e. the element with an offset of zero).